nice-php/docs/getting-started/routing.md

 You can also generate absolute URLs by passing `true` as the third parameter.

-The full `generateUrl` method signature is:
+The full `generate` method signature is:

 ```php
 interface UrlGeneratorInterface